-Organizations unite to amplify artists' rights in Washington.
-The Recording Artists' Coalition has announced an alliance with The Recording Academy that will allow it to continue its mission of vigorous advocacy for recording artists as a program of The Recording Academy, rather than as a separate nonprofit organization.
-RAC will become an integral program of The Academy's GRAMMYs on the Hill initiative, which advances the rights of music creators through advocacy, education and dialogue.
-The announcement was made by Academy President/CEO Neil Portnow and RAC board member Irving Azoff.
+The Recording Artists' Coalition marks its third year in close alliance with The Recording Academy.
+Since the historic announcement in 2011 that the two entities joined forces, the RAC has continued its mission of vigorous advocacy for recording artists as an integral program of The Academy's GRAMMYs on the Hill Initiative, which advances the rights of music creators through advocacy, education and dialogue.

-RAC was founded in 2000 by Don Henley and Sheryl Crow to address legislative issues that affect the recording artist community.
-On behalf of its membership of more than 150 recording artists, RAC has addressed issues such as artist contract reform, media consolidation and artist compensation.
-Henley, Crow and RAC board members Jay Cooper and Simon Renshaw have testified on Capitol Hill on behalf of artists, and the organization has been at the forefront of numerous policy and regulatory matters affecting music creators.
-Azoff and Renshaw will serve as advisors to The Academy's RAC program.
-Former RAC National Director Rebecca Greenberg has moved to a senior position reporting to Azoff at Ticketmaster Entertainment and Front Line Management.
+The coalition was founded in 2000 by Don Henley and Sheryl Crow to address legislative issues that affect the recording artist community.
+Crow and RAC board members Jay Cooper and Simon Renshaw have testified on Capitol Hill on behalf of artists, and the organization has been at the forefront of numerous policy and regulatory matters affecting music creators.
+The Recording Academy has continued that mission with congressional witnesses such as GRAMMY winners Jimmy Jam and Maria Schneider, who have testified on behalf of creators.